Masters of Atlantis: Reception and legacy

-Masters of Atlantis released to a relatively lukewarm reception, being largely overshadowed by the successes of True Grit and Norwood; In the New York Times, John Anthony West criticized the depiction of Gnomonism as lacking the imaginative elements of the cults and movements that inspired it while L. J. Davis of the Chicago Tribune made a similarly unfavorable comparison to the fictional "Bokononism" depicted in Kurt Vonnegut's Cat's Cradle, additionally criticizing Popper's function in the plot and the seemingly abrupt ending.
+Masters of Atlantis released to a relatively mediocre reception, being overshadowed by the successes of True Grit and Norwood.
+In the New York Times, John Anthony West criticized the depiction of Gnomonism as lacking the imaginative elements of the cults and movements that inspired it, while L. J. Davis of the Chicago Tribune made a similarly unfavorable comparison to the fictional "Bokononism" depicted in Kurt Vonnegut's Cat's Cradle, additionally criticizing Popper's function in the plot and the seemingly abrupt ending.

 The novel later developed a cult following propelled by a number of major American comedians and television personalities, including Michael Schur, Bill Hader, John Cusack, and Conan O’Brien.
 Michael Cera and Clark Duke both attempted to obtain adaptation rights at similar times, unaware of one another's mutual interest in the work.
 The rights narrowly went to Cera, who originally planned a TV adaptation titled Atlantis before instead slating the adaptation as a one of several potential directorial debuts under Masters of Atlantis.
 Greg Daniels discussed the novel as emblematic of the "cringe comedy" he had sought to cultivate in The Office.

-Writing for Slate in 2020, less than a year after Portis's death, Brian Boyle heavily lauded Masters of Atlantis not only for its impact in the comedy world but also as "the perfect novel to explain QAnon, to explain Trump, to explain organized religion—hell, to explain America itself", citing the humanistic portrayal of both Jimmerson and his less fortunate followers as "people simply seeking answers".
+Writing for Slate in 2020, less than a year after Portis's death, Brian Boyle heavily lauded Masters of Atlantis not only for its impact in the comedy world, but also as "the perfect novel to explain QAnon, to explain Trump, to explain organized religion—hell, to explain America itself", citing the humanistic portrayal of both Jimmerson and his less fortunate followers as "people simply seeking answers".